holistic-web/portfolio-fabricator/portfolio-management/README.md

 This section is in the early stages of development and as such portfolio objects are managed by manually adding them to the database.

+## Portfolio
+The schema for a portfolio can be found at in [portfolio.schema.json](/portfolio-management/portfolio.schema.json).

 ## Database
 The database is a [Firestore Database](https://firebase.google.com/docs/firestore) and is managed in the [/database](/portfolio-management/database/) folder:
 - access rules are defined in [firestore.rules](/portfolio-management/database/firestore.rules)